olof-nord/olof-nord/README.md

 ### Hi there 👋

-- 🔭 I’m currently working at [@dkb-code-factory](https://github.com/dkb-code-factory) on backend and deployment topics.
+- 🔭 I’m currently working as a software engineer at [@dkb-code-factory](https://github.com/dkb-code-factory) on backend and deployment topics.
+- 👯 I’m looking to collaborate on bringing Linux to smartphones and how to stay away from Google.
 - 💬 Ask me about software development, privacy and Linux.
 - 📫 How to reach me: [@olofnord](twitter.com/olofnord)
 - 😄 Pronouns: https://pronoun.is/he